mstmari/daily_tree-cli-app/README.md

 ## Usage

-TODO: To run this gem enter 'ruby ./bin/daily-tree' in the command line then follow the prompts.
+To run this gem enter 'ruby ./bin/daily-tree' in the command line then follow the prompts.

 ## Development